Free trial.

 Here you find the master intensity and speed.

 The master intensity modulates all dimmer and intensity attributes.
-The blackout button allows to momentarily set the master intensity to 0%.
+The blackout button momentarily sets the master intensity to 0%.

 All sliders can be linked to an interactive input.
 When you select a slider, this is where you choose the input mode.

-Usually, you begin by selecting an input mode like a wiimote or music and then you click on the command line icon (the cute monster) to do some customizations.
-See command line tips for some command line wonders.
+Usually, you begin by selecting an input mode like a Wiimote or music and then you click on the command line icon (the cute monster) to do some customizations.
+See command line tips for some awesome stuff.

 Depending on the interactive input selected, you configure the parameters here.

 This history graph shows the last few seconds of values.
-It is very handy to diagnose jittering input and making some quality control.
+It is very handy to diagnose jittering input and doing quality control.

 FAQ